AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/docs/windows_2012/windows_2012_install.md

 * Install Node.js 6.10.x
 * Install Yarn
 * Install CQL Execution Service
+* Configure CQL Execution Service
 * Install PM2
 * Restart the CDS Connect CQL-ES Service
 * Test

 _**NOTE**: The current service operates on HTTP only.
-This means that information between the client and the server is **not** encrypted, and anyone with access to the network can easily intercept data.
-For this reason, only **test** data (no PII or PHI) should be used with this service.
-A future version will support encrypted communication over HTTPS._
+This means that information between the client and the server is **not** encrypted.
+Under this configuration, calls to the CQL Execution Service should originate from the same host and avoid going over the network._

 # Install